PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: DETAILS ABOUT THE EXPERIMENTS

 \subsubsection{Batch sampling}

 We follow a mini-batch sampling strategy where batches are constructed \wrt the reference distribution $\pi$ on the classes in $\A$.
 In this setting, examples belonging to subgroups that are less represented in the data might be present in different batches.
-However, for each batch we assure that the data is not redundant and that all subgroup are represented by at least one example.
+However, for each batch, we ensure that the data is not redundant and that all subgroups are represented by at least one example.